StarlingXWeb/starlingx-website/src/pages/blog/starlingx-apparmor.md

 ```
 ## Use Security Profiles operator (SPO) to manage the AppArmor profiles

-Now we have the updated profile which will be used by the pods in enforced mode.
+We have the updated profile which will be used by the pods in enforced mode.
 We have a profile manager called Security Profiles operator (SPO) which can be used to manage the profiles accross the hosts.
 AppArmor profiles can be managed using SPO CRD, a user can load, update and delete a profile.
 SPO is an optional system application and you should install it by following [Install Security Profiles Operator](https://docs.starlingx.io/security/kubernetes/install-security-profiles-operator-1b2f9a0f0108.html)

 1. Apply the above created profile in complain mode.
 ```yaml